WalletConnect/walletconnect-docs/docs/specs/clients/core/crypto/crypto-keys.md

 WalletConnect can be simply described as a remote protocol for communication between clients using end-to-end encryption and there are also uses of authentication.

-In this document we will describe how this is achieved through different keys types and crypto algorithms
+In this document we will describe how this is achieved through different key types and crypto algorithms

 ## Key Types